GodFinger: Gameplay

-GodFinger 2
+Sequel

 A sequel to GodFinger entitled GodFinger 2 was released on the App Store in 2016 by JiggeryPokery.
 Before being released worldwide on May 19, 2016, GodFinger 2 was initially soft launched on the Canadian App Store in 2014 by DeNA but was eventually removed.
 The new title expands the first one drastically.
 With the addition of civic constructions, crops and storage barns players now have to gather different resources to answer followers' prays in order to gain stars, which are used to level up as opposed to the regular experience (XP) bar.
 Game mechanics are much more complex and vary from the original GodFinger, making the gameplay more similar to a farm-themed tycoon game like Hay Day.
 In spite of these changes, core gameplay elements of the first title have remained in the sequel, such as the God powers like: the Rain, the Storm, the Fire and the Terraform (with minor tweaks and the simplified activation of these, the powers no longer need the designated cloud/sun to activate, instead, the player has an interface on the bottom-right to switch between these, the desired power can then simply be activated by holding down anywhere in the sky area and swiping down with the finger); iconic elements like the original followers, the round-shaped planet and the ability to visit other players' planets also make an appearance in the new game and have been left unmodified (with the exception of the planet-visiting mechanic, now simplified and activated through the press of a button on the user interface).
 The art style has also been radically changed.
 As of January 2022 God Finger 2 is no longer on the App Store.